-San Jose Divorce Lawyer Ane Murphy is a Certified Specialist in Family Law by the California Board of Legal Specialization.
+San Jose Divorce Lawyer Ane Murphy is a Certified Specialist in Family Law by the California State Bar Board of Legal Specialization.
 We understand how difficult and often overwhelming a divorce can be.
 We are here to help our clients negotiate the complex legal and business decisions when they are dealing with the emotional trauma that sometimes accompanies a divorce.
 The Law Office of Ane Murphy serves clients in Santa Clara County and Santa Cruz County.

 A divorce may be either an un-contested or no-contest divorce or a contested divorce.
 An un-contested or no-contest divorce occurs when both parties agree to the terms of their divorce.
 A contested divorce occurs when the parties cannot agree on one or more terms and the Court must intervene and resolve the dispute.